chefgs/aws_cli_scripts/cloud_init_sample/Readme.md

 - `Github` used as source repo and git commands extensively used while development <br>
 - `Chef-client` run in local-mode eliminating the need of Chef server. <br>

+### Script functionality explained
+- `Create_instance.sh` script uses the AWS CLI command to invoke the resource creation in AWS.
+- The AWS CLI command for instance creation is `aws ec2 run-instance`.
+- We are sending the `install.txt` file as an option in AWS CLI user-data and the script is executed by `Cloud-init` process when the EC2 instance is created.
+- The `install.txt` has the code for installing the required installers, checking out repo from git and running Chef client command to set the desired VM config

+## 2. Instance creation steps Explained
 ### Pre-requisite Setup
-- AWS CLI setup / config
+- AWS CLI setup / config : <a href="https://docs.aws.amazon.com/cli/latest/userguide/installing.html">AWS CLI</a> and <a href="https://docs.aws.amazon.com/cli/latest/reference/configure/">Configure CLI</a><br>
-- Git for Linux or Gitbash for Windows setup required to access git and clone repos.
+- Install Git for Linux using the command `yum install git -y` or <br>
+- <a href="https://git-scm.com/downloads">Git Bash for Windows</a> to access Git repo and to run the shell script in Windows.

-### Instance creation steps
+### Pre-requisite for running resource creation script
-- Setup SG rule for rhel in AWS
+- Setup Security group rule for rhel in AWS.
+In-bound SG rule with SSH port 22 enabled.
 - Setup AWS keypair to be used for login to instance

+### Script running procedure
-- Clone the Cloud_init_sample repo
+- Clone the cloud_init_sample repo
-- cd Cloud_init_sample
+- cd cloud_init_sample
-- Update the SG-rule name and key-pair name in the script
+- Fetch the SG-rule name and key-pair name by executing the script `./get_sg_key.sh`
-- Run `./create_instances.sh 1` .
+- Example script execution command structure, `./create_instance.sh 1 rhel_sg_rule myaws_key` .
 This command will create 1 EC2 instance of type t2.micro with RHEL OS <br>
-- TBA > profile and subnet/sg param

-### Terminate Instances
+## 3. Terminate Instances
-- Run `./terminate_instances.sh default` .
-This command will terminate all the instances available under account linked to default profile
+- Run `./terminate_instances.sh` .
+This command will terminate all the instances with tag name "DEMO".

-### Source code repo details
+## 4. Source code repo details making this entire functionality
+- I've pushed all the source code in Github, <br>
 [AWS CLI instance create repo](https://github.com/chefgs/aws_cli_scripts/tree/master/cloud_init_sample) <br>
 [Chef cookbook repo](https://github.com/chefgs/cloud_init.git) <br>
 [Dummy rpm create repo](https://github.com/chefgs/create_dummy_rpm.git) <br>

+## 5. Best practices followed
+- Cloud-init and Chef run outputs are captured in log to identify any script failures.
+- Cloud-init output is redirected to the path `/var/log/userdata.out`
+- Chef-client output is redirected to the path `/var/log/chefrun.out`
+- Shell script has been coded with validation check to avoid the error scenarios
+- Chef cookbook coded with below best practices,
+  - Variables stored as attributes
+  - Gaurd check has been added while installing RPM from local path
+- Enough comment has been added in all the scripts for anyone to understand the code.
+- Every source code has been preserved in Github SCM.
+- Enitre repo detail has been documented in Github readme.

-### Output details
+## 6. Output details
 #### Hostname set in OS and agent.conf
 ```
 [root@cloud-init-server log]# hostname